jessety/simple-hmac-auth/README.md

-express-easy-signing
+simple-hmac-auth
 =============

-Node request signing middleware for Express designed to make building an HMAC signed API easy.
+Middleware for Express designed to make building an API that uses HMAC signatures simple.

-When implemented, all HTTP requests are validated against a list of API keys and secrets on the server.
+When implemented, all incoming HTTP requests are signed and compared to the signature sent by the client.

 ### Explanation